 Refer to note 2 for impairment policy, note 3 for estimate and judgment and note 4 on disclosure of property, plant and equipment in the consolidated financial statements.

-Key audit matter How our audit addressed the key audit matter As at 31 December 2023, the Group held property, plant and equipment (PPE) of BD 1,899,031 thousand in the consolidated statement of financial position.
-Our audit procedures in this area included, amongst others:
+Key audit matter

+As at 31 December 2023, the Group held property, plant and equipment (PPE) of BD 1,899,031 thousand in the consolidated statement of financial position.